-Since 2009, the HSE has delivered training on a screening and brief intervention for problem alcohol use in EDs and acute care settings, the SAOR Screening and Brief Intervention for Alcohol and Substance Use.
+Since 2009, the HSE has delivered training on a screening and brief intervention for problem alcohol use in emergency departments and acute care settings, the SAOR Screening and Brief Intervention for Alcohol and Substance Use.
 In 2017, the model was revised (SAOR II), and it now provides an evidence-based framework for screening and brief intervention for all problem substance use - not just alcohol - and is applied in a broader range of health, social care, social, and recreational settings, and for all levels of need.
 SAOR II supports workers from their first point of contact with a service user, in order to enable them to deliver brief interventions and help those presenting with more complex needs to access treatment programmes.
-A guidance document on SAOR II was published for service providers and was reported on in the 2017 national report (O'Shea et al. 2017).
+A guidance document on SAOR II was published for service providers and was reported on in the 2017 national report (O'Shea et al., 2017).

-As outlined in more detail in Section T1.2.1 of this workbook, Ireland is adopting the Health Diversion Scheme in its response to the possession of drugs for personal use.
+As outlined in more detail in Section T1.2.1 of this workbook, Ireland is adopting the Health Diversion Programme in its response to the possession of drugs for personal use.
 AGS will refer first offenders who are caught with drugs for personal use, on a mandatory basis, to the HSE for a health screening and brief intervention using the SAOR programme.
+See Section T3.1 of the Drug policy workbook for an update on the implementation of the Health Diversion Programme.